Little White Lie

 Lacey Schwartz was raised in a typical upper-middle-class Jewish household in Woodstock, New York, with loving parents and a strong sense of her Jewish identity.
 Others often remarked on her dark skin, but her family always said that her looks were inherited from her Sicilian grandfather.
 "I would tell myself, my dad gets really tan in the summertime or my mom's hair is really curly just like mine," Schwartz says in this excerpt from her documentary Little White Lie.
-It wasn't until Georgetown University admitted her as a black student—based off a picture—that Schwartz started to question the identity that her parents gave her.
+It wasn't until Georgetown University admitted her as a black student—based on a picture—that Schwartz started to question the identity that her parents gave her.
 "It was like they gave me permission to start entertaining the idea myself," she says.

 Author: Nadine Ajaka